jc782/jc782.github.io/_posts/2020-10-05-Animate-Route-Graphics.markdown

   }
 }
 ```
 Here we select the SVG which is in a div with ID #someID.
-Then from this we select the exact element that we want to edit.
+Then from this we select the exact element (#trainPath) that we want to edit.
 The scroll position is and input to the function and we can split the path based on the scroll position and the max possible scroll position.
 Then we replot the sub paths which together make up the whole path.

 Setting the viewbox correctly is important to get this to look reasonable on both mobile and desktop.
 To get the image to remain at the top of the page some css is used.